brandonwright80/Ocean-Beach-Surf-Guide/docs/index.md

 # **Surf Smarter at Ocean Beach – A beginner’s guide powered by data & AI**
 ---

-Hi, I’m Brandon, a surfer building a beginner-friendly guide to help others understand what drives surf conditions at Ocean Beach, San Francisco.
+Hi, I’m Brandon, a local surfer who created this guide to help beginners feel more confident surfing Ocean Beach by understanding the conditions before they paddle out.

 <div style="display:flex; gap:12px; margin-top:16px; flex-wrap:nowrap;">